Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

-More precisely, if $O$ is a typical orbifold and $\sg$ is a separating loop then Note that this is the unique possibility since $|\eu(M(O,\sg)|$ cannot be maximal by Ghys' Theorem \cite[T\'eor\'eme 3]{Ghys2}.
+More precisely, if $O$ is a closed hyperbolic surface and $\sg$ is a separating loop, then Note that this is the unique possibility since $|\eu(M(O,\sg)|$ cannot be maximal by Ghys' Theorem \cite[T\'eor\'eme 3]{Ghys2}.

 This formula also works in the case where $O$ is any typical orbifold.
 It is not difficult to give the symbolic representation of $M(O,\sg)$ as a Seifert fibration from the previous data, it just remains to give structure constants associated to each cone point.
-These agree with the rotation numbers of the elliptic generators chosen in the presentations of $G^\triangleright$ and $G^\triangleleft$. \end{rem}
+These constants are the rotation numbers of the elliptic generators chosen in the presentations of $G^\triangleright$ and $G^\triangleleft$, thus the topology of $M(O,\sigma)$ may depend on the choice of $h^\star$. \end{rem}

 \begin{rem} Selberg's Lemma~\cite{Selberg} implies that any hyperbolic $2$-dimensional orbifold is finitely covered by a closed surface of genus $g\geq 2$.
-It follows that $M(O,\sg)$, as a fibration, is finitely covered by a circle bundle of a closed $3$-manifold. \end{rem}
+It follows that $M(O,\sg)$, as a fibration, is finitely covered by a closed $3$-manifold which is a circle fiber bundle over a hyperbolic surface. \end{rem}

-If an admissible homeomorphism $\psi$ is $C^r$ then we obtain a $C^r$ foliation on the closed $3$-manifold $M(O,\sg)$, this foliation will be minimal, its ambient manifold is Seifert and its associated orbifold is the original orbifold $O$.
+If an admissible homeomorphism $\psi$ is $C^r$, then we obtain a $C^r$ foliation on the closed $3$-manifold $M(O,\sg)$.
+This foliation will be minimal since every foliated block is minimal and its ambient manifold is Seifert where its associated base orbifold is the original orbifold $O$.

 The simplest case of an admissible gluing map occurs when $\psi(x)(y)=n x + y$ (mod $2\pi$), where $n$ is the Euler class of $M(O,\sg)$.
-In this case the resulting foliation is analytic (if $n=0$ the attaching map is just the identity).
-It is important to note here that, for regularity $C^1$ or greater, the possible gluings between parabolic tori are very restrictive.
-This is consequence of the so called Kopell lemma that will be recalled here.
+In this case the resulting foliation is analytic (if $n=0$, the attaching map is just the identity).